Three staff are celebrating more than two decades of working at award-winning fit-out and refurbishment firm Pexhurst, based in Welham Green.

 Mick Ward celebrates 25 years and John Ford and Alan Bridge 20 years.

-Ward began his career as a self-employed carpenter before joining Pexhurst and progressing through the ranks to senior site manager.
+Ward began his career as a self-employed carpenter before joining Pexhurst and progressing through the ranks to a senior site manager.

 Ford joined Pexhurst as a trainee carpenter working for Ward and followed in his footsteps also becoming a site manager.